quirky14-dev/HiveSync/phases/Phase_C_Database_Schema.md

 * In a dedicated `tier_limits` table, OR
 * As constants in backend code

-Phase C only ensures schema readiness.
+Phase C ensures schema readiness.
+Phase C MUST ensure schema can record:
+* virtual_device_count (for multi-device preview limits)
+* tier-at-time-of-request (for historical enforcement)

 ---